spaceconcordia/rocketry-performance/documentation/drag_model.md

 A semi-empirical method can be employed in the latter conditions.

-> The curves of the pressure drag coefficient as a function of the nose fineness ratio f N can be closely fitted with a function of the form
+> The curves of the pressure drag coefficient as a function of the nose fineness ratio $f_N$ can be closely fitted with a function of the form

 \begin{equation}
 C_{d_pressure} = \dfrac{a}{(f_N + 1)^b}